 This weed is capable of being blown in by wind from surrounding areas such as fields or neighbouring gardens, so don't be surprised if it crops up at random.
 Like most weeds, Groundsel can produce a large amount of seeds, even to the extent that it can produce numerous generations of weed within one growing season.

 A groundsel weed is capable of growing up to 2 feet tall with a variety a leaf ranging from lightly hairy with cotton-like hairs to smooth.
 The stems branch out into little clusters which have small yellow flower heads.
 The leaves of the Senecio vulgaris are evenly spaced on the stem and have toothed edges.

 A low-growing annual weed with bright yellow flowers.
-The clover-like appearance of the leaves can sometimes lead to a mistaken identity.
-With the stems being able to root where they touch, it doesn't take this ground invader long to cover a fair sized area, along with the addition of producing a vast quantity of seed which are thrown out of their seed pods to ensure an even wider spread.
+The clover-like appearance of the leaves can sometimes lead to mistaken identity.
+With the stems being able to root where they touch, it doesn't take this ground invader long to cover a fair-sized area, along with the addition of producing a vast quantity of seed which is thrown out of their seed pods to ensure an even wider spread.

 Annual weeds have very simple and shallow root systems, so simply hoeing the tops off or pulling the weeds up will be enough to control them.
 The roots simply don't have the ability to gather enough energy to re-grow from scratch.

 Contact weedkillers, usually marketing as working within a few hours, will also be an option.
 They burn off the top growth of the weed quickly and are often referred to as 'chemical hoes'.
 Contact weedkillers don't get absorbed into the roots, so they are not the best choice for tough perennial weeds.